tweag/haskell-training/material/domain.md

   | Right b
 ```

+---

-And is the default type used when a type needs to contain two separate options of a possibly different type.
+It is the default type used when a type needs to contain two separate options of a possibly different type.

 It is often used for operations which might fail with an error message.
 Conventionally, the `Left` constructor is used for the failure case and the `Right` constructor for the success case.